Vanshgaba8/krishibazaar/README.md

 # Krishi Bazaar

 Krishi Bazaar is a mobile application designed to provide farmers with direct market access.
-Built using Flutter, it ensures a seamless and efficient platform for buying and selling agricultural produce.
-The app leverages modern technologies such as MongoDB, WebSocket, Firebase, and Node.js for its backend operations.
+Built using Flutter with provider package, it ensures a seamless and efficient platform for buying and selling agricultural produce.
+The app leverages modern technologies such as MongoDB and Node.js for its backend operations.

 ---